R3Conclave/conclave-core-sdk/docs/docs/api-changes.md

 `IOException`.
 This can occur if the mail to be delivered was encrypted using a KDS key and the host is unable to retrieve it from the KDS.

+Though technically not an API change, the docs for [`PostOffice`](api/-conclave/com.r3.conclave.mail/-post-office) and [`EnclavePostOffice`](api/-conclave/com.r3.conclave.enclave/-enclave-post-office) have been fixed to state that they are _not_ thread-safe.

 ## 1.1 to 1.2

 ### Improvements to mail and persistence